Whatever Happened To Johnny Rodriguez?

 Let's take a little trip, you and I. Destination?
 1973.

 Much of the country is hearing something about 'Watergate'.
 Not sure what it is, probably not a big deal.

 One former President (Johnson) passed away while the current Commander In Chief ended the draft lottery.
-No one had heard names like Strait, Travis, Brooks…and Alabama was still just a stae, oh, and a football team.
+No one had heard names like Strait, Travis, Brooks...and Alabama wasn't a country supergroup, it was still just a state...oh, and a football team.